Peter R. Livingston (politician, born 1766)

-Peter Robert Livingston (October 3, 1766 – January 19, 1847 Rhinebeck, New York) was an American politician who served as the acting lieutenant governor of New York from February to October 1828.
+Peter Robert Livingston (October 3, 1766 – January 19, 1847) was an American politician who served as the acting lieutenant governor of New York from February to October 1828.

 Early life

 Peter Robert Livingston was born on October 3, 1766, in New York City.
 He was the son of Robert James Livingston (1725–1771) and Susanna (née Smith) Livingston (1729–1791), daughter of Chief Justice William Smith (1728–1793).
 His brothers were Col. William Smith Livingston (1755–1795) and Judge Maturin Livingston (1769–1847).
 They were among the many great-grandchildren of Robert Livingston the Younger (1663–1725), through their grandfather, James Livingston (1701–1763), Younger's eldest son.

 Career

 Livingston practiced law.
 His nephew, Francis Armstrong Livingston (1795–1830), lived with him in Rhinebeck, where Francis had a law office, and until Francis' wedding to Emma Charlotte Kissam in 1817.

 He was a member of the New York State Senate (Southern D.) from 1815 to 1822, sitting in the 39th, 40th, 41st, 42nd, 43rd, 44th and 45th New York State Legislatures.
+He succeeded Nathan Sanford in this seat.

 In 1823, he was a member of the New York State Assembly for Dutchess County, and was elected Speaker as a Democratic-Republican/Bucktail, with 117 votes out of 123.
+He succeeded Samuel B. Romaine as Speaker and was succeeded by Richard Goodell.

 From 1826 to 1829, he was again a member of the State Senate (2nd D.), sitting in the 49th, 50th, 51st and 52nd New York State Legislatures.
+He succeeded Stephen Thorn in this seat and was succeeded by Nathaniel P. Tallmadge.

 In 1828, when Lieutenant Governor Nathaniel Pitcher succeeded to the governorship after the death of Gov. DeWitt Clinton, Livingston was elected President pro tempore of the State Senate and became Acting Lieutenant Governor of New York.
+He succeeded Pitcher as acting lieutenant governor and was succeeded by Charles Dayan.

 He was a delegate to the Whig National Convention from New York in 1839 where he served as Convention Vice-president.